R505: the Flying Cloud

 Jenkins’s eyes widened as he glanced at the stopwatch.
 Wordlessly, he made a note, then turned the clipboard so his captain could see.

-"Interesting," said Everett.
+"Interesting," observed Everett.

 "Coming through 60 knots sir," said Iverson a moment later.